Thursday, January 1, 2026

 17. November 2025

-The topic of dementia is more complex than it is portrayed in the media.
-In conversation with Raphael Schönborn, we analyse aspects that are often completely overlooked: Those affected, and the fact that we could make dementia a condition that can be shaped and influenced.
-If we only want to.
+The topic of dementia is more complex than is portrayed in the media.
+In conversation with Raphael Schönborn, we analyze levels that are often completely missing: The people affected themselves, and that we could turn dementia into an impairment that can be shaped and also influenced.
+If only we wanted to.
 Credit: PROMENZ/Dragan_dok

 Rethinking dementia: breaking down barriers and strengthening self-help